la-famiglia-jst2324/parma-analytics/README.md

 The following steps will get you started with the project.

+> **NOTE**: Although the general steps should also work on a Windows, we highly recommend to use a Linux based machine for development.
+WSL is also an option.
+Use Windows at your own risk.

 1. Pre-requisites: to be able to contribute to JST in this repository, make sure to comply with the following prerequisites.

    - Configure GitHub via an ssh key.
 Key based authenticated is highly encouraged.
 See [GitHub Docs](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) for more information.
    - Please make sure to have an GPG key configured for GitHub.
 See [GitHub Docs](https://docs.github.com/en/authentication/managing-commit-signature-verification/adding-a-gpg-key-to-your-github-account) for more information.
    - Install **micromamba**, a conda environment management package manager, as described [here](https://mamba.readthedocs.io/en/latest/micromamba-installation.html).
 Alternatively conda or mamba installations should also work, but are highly discouraged because of their slow performance.
+   - Install docker and docker-compose.
+See [Docker Docs](https://docs.docker.com/get-docker/) for more information.

 2. **Clone the repository**